3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-logs.rst

    * - | **Field name**
      - | **Description**
    * - | FEATURE_TYPE
-     - | An string representing the typename of the imported CityGML feature.
+     - | A string representing the type of the imported top-level feature.
    * - | CITYOBJECT_ID
      - | The value of the ID column (primary key) of the CITYOBJECT table where the feature was inserted.
    * - | GMLID_IN_FILE